 The president is doing so many amazing, great things that's affecting everybody for the good.

-So that's what we need to focus on, and not all of this other foolishness.
+So that's what we need to focus on and not all of this other foolishness.

-Well, I'll tell you what I'm gonna do.
+Well, I'll tell you what I'm going to do.

-Tommy Larren did it.
+Tommy Larin did it.

 Last week, my buddy Terrence Williams did it.

-I don't know if you know Terrence, he's so funny, he's a great guy.
+I don't know if you know Terrence.

 Would you guys be willing to do that?

-We sure will.
+Yes, we sure will.

 Oh, that'd be awesome.

-Well, listen, I want you guys to have a great weekend.
+Listen, I want you guys to have a great weekend.

-Love you both, and uh I keep up the good fight.
+And I keep up the good fight.

 I wish you the best.